J-Johnson-Git/J-Johnson-Git/README.md

 Hi, I’m Josh Johnson!
 I'm a WSU graduate with a B.S. in Electrical Engineering.
-I'm interested in Hardware/Firmware development that has DSP applications, like wired or wireless communication systems.
-I have good experience in FPGA development from my senior year project where I worked with a team to prototype an FFT algorithm on a Xilinx FPGA.
+I'm interested in Hardware/Firmware development that has DSP applications.
+I have good experience in FPGA design from my senior year project where I worked with a team to create a proof of concept FFT system on a Xilinx FPGA.
 Our team's design will be used later to create an ASIC used on a waterflow measurement device.

-Now I'm focused on improving my skills with C/C++, and developing more DSP-related FPGA projects.
+Now I'm focused on improving my skills with C/C++, Python, and developing more FPGA projects.
 Looking forward to sharing the things I make here!